 Researchers who study addiction see it as a life-long disease, similar to other chronic medical illnesses.
 As such, it is possible for someone with an addiction to relapse (return to drinking) after a period of sobriety (abstinence/not drinking).

-If you answer ‘yes’ to any of the following questions your parent may be an alcoholic.
+If you answer ‘yes’ to any of the following questions your parent may have AUD:

 - Are they unable to limit the amount of alcohol they drink?